Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Burp Suite

-The Burp suite is a web application security testing software.
+The Burp suite is a Java-based web application security testing software.
+It is the industry standard tool for web application and mobile application penetration testing.

-It is configured as a proxy that intercepts and forwards the traffic between a local browser and a target website.
+Burp is configured as a web proxy : it captures and enables manipulation of HTTP/HTTPS traffic between a browser and a web server.
-It analyzes the traffic, sends its own requests to the website, and reports all found security vulnerabilities.
+It analyzes the traffic, sends its own requests to the web server, and reports all found security vulnerabilities.

 The Burp suite comes with a Community, a Professional and an Enterprise edition.
 The Community edition only includes a proxy and requests history, but a free trial of the Pro edition is available.

+Burp Suite Professional comes with an automated vulnerability scanner, a fuzzer with no rate limit, access to Burp extensions...

+Burp Suite Enterprise is mostly used for continuous scanning.
+It is installed on a server and constantly scans the target web application for potential vulnerabilities.

 ### ffuf - Fuzz Faster U Fool